Top 10 Reasons to Visit Daytona Beach

 In the summer, weekly live entertainment fills the historic Daytona Bandshell as their Summer Concert Series entertains with fireworks on Saturday evenings.
 And celebrating summertime is always popular with the fan-favorite Coke Zero Sugar 400.

 Daytona Beach is full of history beginning with our native ancestors the Timucuan Indians, Spanish and French settlements, sugar mill plantations and the man who put Florida on the map as a tourist destination, Henry Flagler.
 Today, you can learn about and even see our humble beginnings in some of our parks, preserves and historic sites.
 Visit the Smithsonian-affiliated Museum of Arts & Sciences, Cici and Hyatt Brown Museum of Art, or the Southeast Museum of Photography.
 Discover even more of our Daytona Beach Area Arts & Culture offerings.
-Take a walk through history while you tour Rockefeller’s Ormond Beach home, The Casements, or visit the ruins of old sugar mill plantations at Bulow Creek State Park, Sugar Mill Botanical Gardens, Sugar Mill Ruins or DeLeon Springs State Park.
+Take a walk through history while you tour Rockefeller’s Ormond Beach home, The Casements, or visit the ruins of old sugar mill plantations at Bulow Creek State Park, Dunlawton Sugar Mill Gardens, Sugar Mill Ruins or DeLeon Springs State Park.